Mauya/health-enrol/README.md

 to create a database and a collection

 ### Requirements
-* Use school of Health(University of Northampton) enrolment data for international and national student recruitment insight programme.
+* Used school of Health(University of Northampton) enrolment data for international and national student recruitment insight programme.
 * Use Python Flask micro Framework which include standard folder static and templates.
 * Create a two page application, introduction and dashboard page
 * The data as a true reflection of data stored in the student records and downloaded and stored in MongoDB